jsiembida/bucky3/README.md

 ##### Modules

-Bucky3 consists of a main process, source modules and destination modules.
+Bucky3 consists of the main process, source modules and destination modules.
 During startup the main process loads configuration, dynamically imports configured modules and runs them in dedicated subprocesses.
 Destination modules are launched first, then source modules.
 Data flow is many-to-many, one or more source modules (subprocesses) produce metrics and send them to one or more destination modules (subprocesses).
-There is no configuration limit regarding a number of modules of the same type that should be launched simultaneously, although this feature can be of use only in specific scenarios.
+There is no configuration limit regarding the number of modules of the same type that could be launched simultaneously, although this feature is of use only in specific scenarios.
 The following modules are available:

 * `module_type="statsd_server"` - source module that collects metrics via extended StatsD protocol.
 * `module_type="linux_stats"` - source module that collects Linux metrics via `/proc` filesystem.